Blane245/musicgenerator/docs/CMG User Manual.md

 Generators are the heart of CMG.
 There can be as many generators in a CMG file as is needed to produce the composition desired.
-T here are four types of generators: one place holder and three sound producers.
+T here are four types of generators: one place holder and four sound producers.

 Two of the generators use a SoundFont presets.
 Each preset has a bank, channel number, and name.